Search the Community

 Showing results for tags 'substrate'.

 Hey, guys.
 Overly-cautious Hyperdistortia back at it again with the substrate questions.
 Ok, so I know good A. dichotoma substrate needs to be mostly leaf litter and rotten oak or beech wood.
 It also needs to be VERY fine as to allow the larvae to consume it faster so they can spend less time chewing and more time just growing (I think).
 So, once I go Into The Woods and find some rotten or decaying pieces of oak and lots of dead leaves, how do I mix and grind them to a fine substrate?
 Do you guys usually go to a sawmill place and ask to use their wood chippers or something?
-Again, t
+Again, thanks for all the info, guys.
+I really want to make sure I can actually go through with raising larvae into imago and that I'm not inept, haha.

 Checked on all of my substrate buckets today and found one that was damper than the others.
 As I mixed the bucket, the substrate started to smell like dung.
 Closer to the bottom, the wood was pale.
 This part smelled the worst.
 I could compare the scent to canine excrements.
 Wish I could use it for some dung beetle reproduction haha.
 What could have happened?